nosainwe/Biomedical-projects/raman-bioprocess-temporal-monitoring/README.md

 This project answers that in a practical way using the **IndPenSim biopharmaceutical manufacturing dataset**, a large public dataset with online process variables, offline measurements, and simulated Raman spectra from industrial penicillin fermentation batches.

-I am not claiming this is cartilage tissue engineering.
-It is not.
 I am using a bioprocess dataset because it gives me what the static cartilage datasets do not: **spectral measurements across time**.

 ---